vtex-apps/responsive-values/docs/README.md

 # vtex.responsive-values

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-0-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Utility for using props that accept different values for different devices.
+Utility for using props that accept different values for different devices or media queries.

 For example, a given prop could accept both just a number...